CTG Kurdistan: Equipment

 According to the estimations of former commander Polad Talabani, each CTG operator carries around $60,000 worth of weapons and equipment during a mission.
 These include multicam uniforms, M4 carbine rifles, Barrett M82 sniper rifles, and night vision devices.
 After the U.S.' withdrawal from Iraq in 2011, the unit received no more equipment for a short period of time, therefore the CTG acquired, on its own, IAG Guardian armored vehicles from the UAE.

-The unit also operates aircraft and helicopters at the Arbat Agricultural Airport and the Sulaimaniyah International Airport.
+Since 2009, the unit also operates aircraft and helicopters at the Arbat Agricultural Airport and the Sulaimaniyah International Airport.
 The group's small air force is used for scouting and transportation operations.
-It consists of at least one Eurocopter EC225 medium-lift helicopter, three AS350B3 helicopters, two AutoGyro Europe MTO sport and at least two Blackshape Prime fixed-wing ultralight aircraft.
+It consists of at least one Eurocopter EC225 medium-lift helicopter, three AS350B3 helicopters, an unspecified number of MD Helicopters MD 530, two AutoGyro Europe MTO sport and at least two Blackshape Prime fixed-wing ultralight aircraft.